Food Contact Materials Testing

 Complying with technical specifications alone may not be sufficient to place FCM on certain markets.
 These jurisdictions have implemented strict measures and controls by only recognizing designated laboratories to conduct testing and/or certification bodies (CB) to certify the FCMs comply before allowing these products to access their markets.

 In EU countries, Regulation (EC) No 1935/2004 provides the general framework for FCM.
-Some products may also come under the scope of harmonized measures for ceramics, elastomers and various types of plastic.
-Not all FCM have harmonized measures, however, manufacturers must still assure the safety of products placed on the market..
+Some products may also come under the scope of harmonized measures for ceramics, regenerated cellulose films and various types of plastic.
+Not all FCM have harmonized measures, however, manufacturers must still assure the safety of products placed on the market.

 European countries not in the EEA are not bound by EU regulations but may use them as a guide.

 FCM are regulated in the USA by Title 21 of the Code of Federal Regulations (CFR).
-Stakeholders should also be aware of local prescriptions on FCM, including state specific requirements on bisphenol A (BPA), and state and county specific regulations on children’s products.
+Stakeholders should also be aware of local prescriptions on FCM, including state specific requirements on bisphenol A (BPA) and per- and polyfluoroalkyl substances (PFAS), state and county specific regulations on children’s products.
 Suppliers working in California also need to be aware of settlement agreements reached under California Proposition 65.

 FCM are regulated in Canada by the Consumer Product Safety Act (CCPSA).
 To gain compliance, manufacturers should also be aware of regulations relating to asbestos, glazed ceramics and glassware, infant feeding bottle nipples, kettles, phthalates, and surface coating materials.

 Like EU and US regulations, FCM sold in Mercosur markets need to comply with its general safety requirements, GMC Resolution Number 3/92.
-They must also conform to resolutions covering glass and ceramics, elastomers, adhesives, polymeric and resinous coatings, metals and alloys, and two resolutions for plastic additives and colorants.
+They must also conform to resolutions covering glass and ceramics, elastomers, adhesives, polymeric and resinous coatings, metals and alloys, and resolutions for plastic additives and colorants.
+Each member country of Mercosur is required to transpose these decisions and protocols into national law.

 FCM regulations in the Asia Pacific Region are complex.
 Without a single common market, jurisdictions maintain localized regulations, some of which are based on requirements from other regions.
 Stakeholders are advised to consider the regulations that pertain specifically to their target market to ensure compliance.